Question 189·Medium·Rhetorical Synthesis

 - Uses information about both missions

-- Emphasizes that their missions were extended and that they went farther than their original destinations
+- Emphasizes that their missions were extended and went beyond their original destinations

 So that is the correct answer.